mirumee/ariadne/ariadne_future/README.md

 If resolver function is not present for field, default resolver implemented by `graphql-core` will be used in its place.

-In situations when field's name should be resolved to different value, custom mappings can be defined via `__resolvers__` attribute:
+In situations when field's name should be resolved to different value, custom mappings can be defined via `__aliases__` attribute:

 ```python
 class UserType(ObjectType):